zulip/zulip/templates/corporate/case-studies/asciidoctor-case-study.md

 emoji](/help/emoji-reactions).
 I must use the 👍 and 🎉 reactions dozens of times a day,” Dan says.

-Streams have also helped the community get to know one another better.
-“When we created the instance, we set up a #social stream.
+Channels have also helped the community get to know one another better.
+“When we created the instance, we set up a #social channel.
 We seeded it with the topic ‘introduce yourself’, and new members took full advantage of it,” Dan says.
-The social stream has brought a more personal touch to the community.
+The social channel has brought a more personal touch to the community.
 “In real life, no one just walks in and starts asking questions out of the blue,” Dan points out.
-“In the social stream, we’ve talked about non-technical topics like TV series, screen setups, and holiday wishes just to get to know the people behind the screen name and enrich each other’s lives in other ways.
+“In the social channel, we’ve talked about non-technical topics like TV series, screen setups, and holiday wishes just to get to know the people behind the screen name and enrich each other’s lives in other ways.
 What we learned?
 Everyone enjoys a lot of British TV. ;)”